 Once you’ve removed the packaging and your bed starts to decompress, it’s a good idea to let it sit out for about a full day.
 This allows it adequate time to fully decompress and off-gas.
 Since it’s wrapped in plastic, it could have a clean smell, which is completely normal and could take a few days to leave the mattress.

-Casper beds are not the cheapest on the online mattress market, but they certainly aren’t the most expensive either.
-They’re at a fairly average price point and we would consider the bed a decent value, all things considered.
+Casper mattresses are not considered cheap, but they’re certainly not the most expensive beds on the market either.
+They’re fairly priced and we would consider the bed a decent value, all things considered.
 You can see a breakdown of the pricing below:

-We always do our best to get discounts and promo codes for you, so if we’ve got a Casper code, it’ll be in that little box on the right of your screen.
-Or you can check Casper.com for current offers and promotions.
-Like most brands, they tend to offer their largest promotions during major holidays, but they should offer something year-round as well.
+We always do our best to get discounts and promo codes for you, so if we’ve got a Casper code, it’ll be in that little green box on the right side of your screen.
+Alternatively, you can always check Casper.com for current offers and promotions.
+Like most brands, they tend to offer their largest promotions during major holidays, but they should offer something like $50-$100 off year-round as well.

 In early 2019, the company announced the Casper Hybrid mattress, which is essentially the exact same bed as the original, but with 6″ pocketed coils for support.
-Here is our video review for Casper Hybrid:
+Here is our video review for the Casper Hybrid mattress:

-The rest of this review still focuses on the original Casper mattress, but we wanted you to be aware of Casper Hybrid.
-The bed does cost more, but it also more supportive and bouncy.
-It’s the better solution for heavier individuals.
+The rest of this review primarily focuses on the original Casper mattress, but we wanted you to be aware of the Casper Hybrid.
+The bed does cost more, but it’s also more supportive and durable.
+It’s also the better solution for heavier individuals so if you weigh over 250 pounds, we’d definitely recommend the hybrid model over the all-foam version.
 You can check the current price of the Casper Hybrid mattress on their website.

 Casper is an all-foam bed (as opposed to a hybrid mattress, which includes both foam and coils).
 The construction of Casper’s original mattress is pretty simple.
 It’s just four layers of foam materials—a base layer of support foam, a layer of zoned transition foam, then a layer of memory foam, and a top layer of “open-cell” foam.
 Altogether, you get 12” of memory, poly, and proprietary foam.
 That’s actually up from 10″ which was the previous height of the bed.